Cyclocross World Cup: Shirin van Anrooij pips Fem van Empel

 Don't miss a moment from Paris-Roubaix and Unbound Gravel, to the Giro d’Italia, Tour de France, Vuelta a España, and everything in between when you join Outside+.

-It appeared there was no stopping Fem van Empel in the cyclocross World Cup, but Shirin van Anrooij didn’t receive the message.
+It appeared there was no stopping Fem van Empel in the cyclocross World Cup, but Shirin van Anrooij didn’t receive the memo.

 Van Anrooij powered through the final sand sector, and Van Empel was not closing things down as easier as she was earlier in Sunday’s World Cup stop at Beekse Bergen.